Self-Host Hermes Agent on a VPS

 hermes doctor

-config migrate adds new configuration options with their defaults. hermes doctor checks that everything still works after the update.
+config migrate adds new configuration options with their defaults. hermes doctor checks that everything still works.

 Restart the gateway service to run the new version: